nvoviedo-code/speed-science-f1/README.md

 # Speed Science F1 Application

-This project is a FastAPI application that utilizes the FastF1 library to query Formula 1 data and provides an endpoint for calculating the the lap speed based on Interquartile Range (IQR) metric for a list of drivers for a specified Grand Prix.
+This project is a FastAPI application that utilizes the FastF1 library to query Formula 1 data and provides an endpoint for calculating the lap speed based on Interquartile Range (IQR) metric for a list of drivers for a specified Grand Prix.

 ## Project Structure